hamlet-io/docs/docs/learn/layers/intro.md

 ## A Layered Approach

-Hamlet captures a wholistic view of an organsations requirements, and applies each one across its entire scope.
-A particular security policy may be applied for just a single product, or across the entire organsation.
+Hamlet captures a holistic view of an organisations infrastructure deployment requirements, and applies them across its entire scope.
+A particular security policy may be applied for just a single product, or across the entire organisation.
 The implementation of that policy is the same either way, and in both cases it is only implemented the once - but the layer at which it is defined ensures it will apply across the scope it is intended.

 There are 6 layer types available in Hamlet, each representing a unique configuration scope